ââMany women donât seem to realise they CAN question the doctor, let alone seek another opinion or change care providers.

 CELEBRATION: This is a Stage of Being where the individual takes full responsibility and immerses themselves in the experience.
 They acknowledge the importance of this important life event, and seek to engage in the experience completely.
 They bring joy and confidence, choosing care providers and supporters that fully embrace the celebration.

-Unfortunately, because our society is currently stuck in Stage One and Two, the small number of women who dare to question this authority may be labelled as trouble makers, or have to enter in a power struggle to retain control.
+Unfortunately, because our society is currently in Stage One and at best Stage Two, the small number of women who dare to question this authority may be labelled as trouble makers, or have to enter in a power struggle to retain control.
 If they are fortunate they will have several genuine options for their care, and will be able to choose the one that supports them (most likely a continuity of midwifery care model).

 Autonomy starts with genuine options.
 Autonomy continues with the freedom and support to make informed decisions.